-The Town would like to encourage residents to sign up for e-billing and e-receipts.
+The Town would like to encourage residents to sign up for e-notices and e-receipts.
 By receiving your Utility, Tax Assessment Notice and/or receipts electronically, the Town saves on the costs of paper, labour and postage and of these postage being the most significant cost.
 Currently we produce over 9500 pieces of mail annually related to Utility Notices.

 Consent to the use of e-mail for the delivery of municipal notices includes agreement with the following: